charmed-kubernetes/bundle/README.md

 #### Running the packaged example

-You can run a Juju action to create a example microbot web application:
+You can run a Juju action to create an example microbot web application:

     $ juju run-action kubernetes-worker/0 microbot replicas=3
     Action queued with id: db7cc72b-5f35-4a4d-877c-284c4b776eb8